 Like my tree, the mantel doesn’t change much, either.
 I bought the stockings our first Christmas in this home.
 It was a big splurge on Pottery Barn, but totally worth it.

 I love them.

-I’ve had the JOY stocking holders since Bria was a baby.
+I’ve had the JOY stocking holders since my oldest was a baby.
 I added the snowflakes at either end when I bought the new stockings.
-Before that, The Maestro and I just didn’t have stockings (we didn’t really have room for five stockings at our last house, anyway).
+Before that, my husband and I just didn’t have stockings (we didn’t really have room for five stockings at our last house, anyway).

 The initials on each stocking are one of my favorite touches.
 They are Harvey Lewis Monogram Ornaments (he puts a different design out every year, so I am linking to a 2014 example).
 My “L” is actually from 2010, while everyone else’s are from 2009.
 I couldn’t find an “L” in 2009, so I used something else.
 I was pleased to see that the font wasn’t so drastically different the next year, and it fits in pretty well with the other initials.

 I just strung red grosgrain ribbon through each ornament and tied it to the stocking.

 One of the things I worried about this year with putting the tree right next to the fireplace was the fact that the mantel has always been silver and red, while the tree is gold and red.